+500 PERSONALITY

-500 PERSONALITY 4 credits Prerequisite: Admission to the Graduate School.
+Prerequisite: Admission to the Graduate School.
 Consideration of current conceptualizations of the normal personality with emphasis on methods of measurement, experimental findings and research techniques.

-510 PSYCHOLOGICAL TESTS AND MEASUREMENTS A credits Prerequisite: Admission to the Graduate School.
-Consideration of the nature, construction and use of tests and measurements in industry, government and education.
+PSYCHOLOGICAL TESTS AND MEASUREMENTS

+Prerequisite: Admission to the Graduate School, Consideration of the nature, construction and use of tests and measurements in industry, government and education.
 Includes aptitude and achievement tests, rating scales, attitude and opinion analysis.

+ABNORMAL PSYCHOLOGY

-20 ABNORMAL PSYCHOLOGY Prerequiste: Admission to the Graduate School.
-Survey of syndromes, etiology, diagnoses and treatments of major psychological conditions ranging from transient maladjustments to psychoses.
+4 credits Prerequisite: Admission to the Graduate School.
+Survey of syndromes, etiology, diagnoses and treatments of major psychological conditions ranging from transient maladjustments to

-530 PSYCHOLOGICAL DISORDERS OF CHILDREN 4 credits Prerequisite: Admission to the Graduate School.
+PSYCHOLOGICAL DISORDERS OF CHILDREN

+4 credits Prerequisite: Admission to the Graduate School.
 Survey of syndromes, etiologies and treatments of behavioral disorders in children from the standpoint of developmental psychology.
 Behavioral data and treatment approaches emphasized.

-643 HUMAN RESOURCE MANAGEMENT

-A credits Prerequisite: Admission to the Graduate School.
+543 HUMAN RESOURCE MANAGEMENT Prerequisite: Admission to the Graduate School.
 The application of psychological theory to the effective management of human resources in an organization, including recruitment, selection, training and retention of personnel.

-544 ORGANIZATIONAL THEORY Prerequisite: Admission to the Graduate School.
-The application of psychological theory to macro-level processes in organizations including leadership, motivation, task performance, organizational theones and development.
+ORGANIZATIONAL THEORY Prerequisite: Admission to the Graduate School.
+The application of psychological theory to macro-level processes in organizations including leadership, motivation, task performance, organizational theories and development.

-545 PSYCHOLOGY OF SMALL GROUP BEHAVIOR
+PSYCHOLOGY OF SMALL GROUP BEHAVIOR

+4 credits Prerequisite: Admission to the Graduate School, Intensive investigation of factors affecting behavior and performance in small groups including effects of personality, social structures, task, situation and social-cognitive variables.

+COGNITIVE DEVELOPMENT

 Prerequisite: Admission to the Graduate School.
-Intensive investigation of factors affecting behavior and performance in small groups including effects of personality, social structures, task, situation and social-cognitive variables.

-50 COGNITIVE DEVELOPMENT
+Theory and research on life-span changes in cognitive processes including concept formation/categorization, information processing and Piagetian assessment tasks.
+HISTORY OF PSYCHOLOGY

 Prerequisite: Admission to the Graduate School.
-Theory and research on life-span changes in cognitive processes including concept formation/categorization, information processing and Planetian assessment tasks.

-560 HISTORY OF PSYCHOLOGY Prerequisite: Admission to the Graduate School.
 Psychology in pre-scientific period and details of developmental or systematic viewpoints in 19th and 20th Centuries.

-WORKSHOP IN PSYCHOLOGY 1-5 credits Prerequisite: Admission to the Graduate School.
-(May be repeated.
-May not be used to meet undergraduate or graduate major requirements in psychology.)
+WORKSHOP IN PSYCHOLOGY Prerequisite: Admission to the Graduate School.
+(May be repeated: May not be used to meet undergraduate or graduate major requirements in psychology.)
 Group studies of special topics in psychology.